Teecolz/bool/README.md

 a ** b --exponentiation
 a // b --root

-// booleans
+// Booleans
 tru
 fal

-// boolean expressions
+// Boolean Expressions
 !a
 a > b
 a < b